irr-github/sat-data/README.md

 The sentinelhub wrapper comes with functions to set your credentials and to request scripts.

->[!NOTE] The sentinelhub_wrapper uses the copernicus dataspace, which does not include all features (e.g. no cloud mask).
+>**NOTE**: The sentinelhub_wrapper uses the copernicus dataspace, which does not include all features (e.g. no cloud mask).
 The paid version includes more data flags and masks.

 ## setup